 Get dramatic with Octopus – Vinyl Wall Art Decal Stickers Decor Graphics and Safari LTD Incredible Creatures Giant Pacific Octopus.
-Folkmanis has a very sweet blue Octopus Puppet.
-Use the Melissa & Doug Octopus Tote Bag to carry your story time supplies or math manipulatives.
-The big eyed octopus will grab your students’ attention while you unpack your items.
+Folkmanis has a very snazzy red Octopus Puppet.
+Use an octopus rug for story time.

 One thing you should should certainly include in the bag is dried squid.
 It’s a popular snack, and your kids will probably enjoy it.
 Where I live, we can get it at the Asian grocery stores.
 Point out to students that this is squid or cuttlefish rather than their cousin the octopus, though people do also eat octopus.
 I’ve never brought calamari into the classroom, but if you try it, let us know how it works out.

 If you think it might be uncomfortable to eat squid with smiling octopi all over your bulletin boards, you can always try octodogs: